-Delivery of Supplies
+Delivery of supplies

-Initial deliveries usually arrive by courier from our local branch.
+Your initial delivery may arrive by courier or delivery service.
 The remainder of your first month's supply as well as your monthly refills will arrive by a delivery service.
 If you have any concerns about a delivery you have received, please call Coram immediately.